Create an API Specification with the Text Editor

 API Designer creates the stubs of your API specification using the specification type and version you choose.

-Result: The text editor opens.
-The editor is divided into three panels:
+The API Designer text editor is divided into panels:

-The left panel lists the files in your project.
+The left panel lists the files and dependencies in your project.

 The stub specification file is listed and set as the root file of the project.
-You can change the name (but not the extension) of this file by right-clicking the three dots to the right of the name and selecting Rename.
+You can change the name (but not the extension) of this file by clicking the overflow menu icon () beside the specification name and selecting Rename.

 The left panel also lists the file